-A diverse group of animal-like protists (eukaryotic organism that consists of a single cell).
+A protozoan is any of a diverse group of animal-like protists (eukaryotic organisms that consists of a single cell).
+Protozoans are bigger than bacteria but still microscopic.
 Well known examples are amoeba, paramecium, and euglena.
 Protozoa were once considered to belong to the animal kingdom (Animalia) alongside the metazoans; however, this is no longer the case.
 Today, protozoans, along with ciliates, mastigophorans, and apicomplexans, are classed as animal-like protists.
 Biologists have identified about 65,000 species of protozoa, almost half which are extinct species from fossils.

 • Protozoa are single-celled microscopic eukaryotic organisms noted for their motility, i.e., ability to move independently